MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history-archive.md

 ### Pass-through Authentication

 #### New features and improvements
-* The name of the agent required for Pass-through Authentication has been changed from *Microsoft Entra application proxy Connector* to *Microsoft Entra Connect Authentication Agent*.
+* The name of the agent required for Pass-through Authentication has been changed from *Microsoft Entra private network connector* to *Microsoft Entra Connect Authentication Agent*.

 * Enabling Pass-through Authentication no longer enables Password Hash Synchronization by default.